 We all run our separate lives carrying different problems that could potentially affect us getting a mortgage.
-Here at Manchestermoneyman, your Local Expert Mortgage Broker in Manchester, there is rarely a situation that we haven’t come across before.
-So, we would love to help you through these difficult situations, here’s a look at some factors that you could encounter whilst trying to getting a mortgage:
+Here at Manchestermoneyman, your expert Mortgage Broker in Manchester, there is rarely a situation that our Mortgage Advisors in Manchester haven’t come across before.
+So, we would love to help you through these difficult situations with our specialist mortgage advice in Manchester, here’s a look at some factors that you could encounter whilst trying to getting a mortgage:

 It is extremely unlikely that you will be turned down for a mortgage due to childcare costs.
 However, childcare is very expensive so you will be granted a lower mortgage amount than competitors who hold the same income but do not have children.

 Occasionally, lenders will take things like child benefit and other state benefits into account.
 We find that this can sometimes squeeze up the maximum mortgage allowance.

 No one expects to separate or divorce from a partner when buying a home together.
 All too often it does happen though and when it does, the family finances need to be re-organised.

 Our mortgage advisors in Manchester often get asked the same questions regarding divorce and separation advice:

 1. How do I remove my ex’s name from my mortgage?

 2. Can I remove my name from my ex’s mortgage?